 Khayyam twices sneaks into the domestic harem of Sharain’s father by sneaking over the wall into his garden in order to see her.
 The film presents this as mildly naughty, like holding hands behind her father’s back, when it fact it was a fairly serious offense.
 On the second occasion, he’s pursued by a bunch of other men, who invade the harem with no sense that this is inappropriate.

 The shah clearly has an imperial harem, because there are a couple of scenes in which Sharain and Zarada are just hanging out sniping at one another amidst a crowd of other women while slave girls wander around swinging incense everywhere.
 But being in a harem doesn’t stop anyone from interacting with these women; there’s virtually no sense of the division between mahram and ghayr mahram men.
 In several scenes, when the shah is holding court, his wives and concubines are just wandering around chatting with people.
-Omar and Sharain manage to find opportunities to talk private with each other.
+Omar and Sharain manage to find opportunities to talk privately with each other.
 And late in the film, Zarada just leaves town without anyone apparently noticing.
 As harems go, it’s a pretty permeable one.
 Allowing the shah’s women to circulate freely completely violates the whole point of having a harem, and would have suggested that the shah was willing to let other men sleep with his wives and concubines.

 Additionally, the film doesn’t understand the dynamics of medieval Islamic states; instead it consistently treats them as being just like medieval European states.
 Zarada is the shah’s ‘queen’ and her son, Ahmud (because the film can’t bother to spell ‘Ahmed’ properly) talks about how he is the rightful heir because he is the shsh’s first-born son.